Are Vaccines Safe During Pregnancy?

-It's best to get vaccines before pregnancy when possible, but some can be given during a pregnancy.
-And there are a couple that pregnant women should get.
+It's best to get vaccines before pregnancy, when possible.
+But some can be given during a pregnancy, and there are a couple that pregnant women should get.

 The flu vaccine is recommended for everyone, including pregnant women, during flu season.
-In fact, it's extra important for pregnant women because it helps curb flu-related problems that are more common during pregnancy.
+In fact, it's extra important for pregnant women because it helps prevent flu-related problems that are more common during pregnancy.
 And the vaccine is safe — studies show no harmful effects to the fetus.
 It also helps protect a mother and her baby from the flu in the baby's first year of life.

 The flu vaccine comes in two forms: the flu shot (injected with a needle) and the nasal spray (a mist sprayed into the nostrils).
 Pregnant women should only get the flu shot.
 It's made with a killed flu virus, so won't affect the fetus.
 The nasal spray contains a live weaker form of the virus and isn't safe for moms-to-be.

 Women who are pregnant or breastfeeding can and should get a COVID-19 vaccine, including booster doses.
 The vaccine is safe for them — and, of course, getting sick with COVID-19 is not safe.
 Pregnant women who get COVID-19 are at higher risk for severe illness than women who aren't pregnant.

 The Tdap vaccine (against tetanus, diphtheria, and pertussis) is recommended for all pregnant women in the second half of each pregnancy, no matter if they've gotten it before or when they last got it.
 This is due to a rise in whooping cough infections, which can be fatal in newborns who have not yet had their routine vaccinations.